The Challenge of Father’s Day for Grievers

 Another way to handle Father’s Day is “doing nothing.”

 If your grief is too overwhelming, you can just surrender to the day and try to let it just pass quietly.
 It’s your day, so it’s your choice as to how to spend it.
+You should feel free to take a pass on any festivities that might make you uncomfortable.

 • “I’m just not up to it this year”.